Creating Parameters and Uploading Data for Self-Serve Access

 Introduction

-Welcome to the second tutorial of the Getting Started with FME Flow (formerly FME Server) series.
-In this tutorial, we will modify the workspace from the previous tutorial to add published parameters, which when published to FME Flow, allows for self-serve data access.
+Welcome to the second tutorial in the Getting Started with FME Flow series.
+In this tutorial, we will modify the workspace from the previous tutorial to add published parameters that, when published to FME Flow, enable self-serve data access.

 Step-by-Step Instructions

-Part 1 of this tutorial assumes you have FME Form (formerly FME Desktop) installed.
-If you do not have access to FME Form, please download the AddressesToNotify-SelfServe.fmwt from the Files section on this article, then follow the instructions in the Uploading to FME Flow section of the documentation.
-After the workspace has been uploaded to FME Form, then proceed to Part 2 of this tutorial.
+Part 1 of this tutorial assumes you have FME Form installed.
+If you do not have access to FME Form, please download the AddressesToNotify-SelfServe.fmwt from the Files section of this article, then follow the instructions in the Uploading to FME Flow section of the documentation.
+After the workspace has been uploaded to FME Form, proceed to Part 2 of this tutorial.

 Part 1: Create User Parameters in FME Workbench